rustyrazorblade/TotalRecallDB/README.txt

 Row header
     u16 size (2 bytes)
+    start id
+    end id
+    some timestamp?

 serialized row data
     field type
     row size (optional?)
     row data

 same format is used for the return of results (results are themselves streams) meaning the network format matches the on disk format.  possibly stupid.